Can Science Replace Metaphysics?

 I cannot entirely dispute this reasoning that we should attempt to study the psychology of human beings without reference to value judgements based on feelings in relation to will.

-But again as you can see this maneuvers around any actual Metaphysical questions including the Metaphysical Question of Freewill.
+But again, as you can see this attempt to maneuver around any actual Metaphysical questions including the Metaphysical Question of Freewill ultimately fails.

 The explanation of why I am not going out of my way to dispute this reasoning is because it is not clear that Lundberg is dismissing Metaphysical questions.